saltstack/salt-enhancement-proposals/old-releases.md

 for comments from May 20-26, 2020.
 The detailed timeline is below:
 - May 20, 2020: SEP Announcement
 - May 21, 2020: SEP discussion during the Community Open Hour
-- May 26, 2020: SEP closed to comments
+- May 29, 2020: SEP closed to comments
-- May 27, 2020: SEP closes
+- June 1, 2020: SEP closes
-- June 1, 2020: Unsupported releases moved to separate URL
+- June 8, 2020 or later: Unsupported releases moved to separate URL

 ## Alternatives
 [alternatives]: #alternatives